Farmer Gow's is registered with the Oxfordshire Work Experience Scheme.

 - opportunities for paid work once a basic level of competence is achieved

-- opportuntities for paid work during school/college/university holidays
+- opportunities for paid work during school/college/university holidays

-Depending on the background of the student we would normally expect, by academic school year -
+Depending on the background of the student we would normally expect ~

-- Following a successful visit and interview student begins a one-day per week (normally Saturday or Sunday) work experience.
+- September ~ following a successful visit and interview, student begins a one-day per week (Tuesday - Saturday) work experience.
 Introduction to the farm's routines, learning about everyday feeding, watering, hygiene procedures, routine tasks, preparation of feeds for hand reared lambs and kids.
 You will assist with twice daily 'Meet the Animals' sessions.

-- April - one week work experience during the school holiday - either Sunday-Thursday or Tuesday-Saturday
+- Mandatory – Easter holidays - one week work experience during the school holiday - either Sunday-Thursday or Tuesday-Saturday.
+This is our busiest time of year so you will be working under pressure.

-Please note ~ we expect students to take no more than 2-weeks off during the May-June exam period.
-This is hay making time - and understanding grass growing and harvesting is an incredibly important learning experience for students.
+We expect students to take no more than 2-weeks off during the May-June exam period.
+This is hay making time - and understanding grass growing and harvesting is an incredibly important learning experience.

 - One day a week continues through the autumn and winter months.
-Most students arrange off-farm work experiences during the October and February school holidays.
+Most students arrange off-farm work experiences during the October school holidays.

-- Early spring - students work with newborn/hand reared lambs and kids
+- Early spring - students work with newborn/hand reared lambs and kids, refreshing/strengthening/practising Year 1 skills

 - Students are set weekly subjects on a whole variety of agricultural subjects for presentation to staff the following weekend.
 This rapidly expands learning and awareness.

-- You will work with piglets, calves, lambs, kids, chicks - and their adults
+You will be working with very young piglets, calves, lambs, kids, chicks, goslings, duckling, turkey chicks - and their adults.

-- You will start to work with other work experience students, with younger children on farm workshops
+- You will work with younger work experience students and with children on farm workshops – this will practice team leading skills

 - Summer holidays - one week work experience (if required) on farm - or a week at another local farm/business.
 We will provide you with telephone numbers and a contact name.